MLA Formats for Different Sources

 Begin with information required for the source (such as a photograph, a report, a sound recording, or a radio program), following the guidelines for the specific source.
 Then for the medium, indicate the type of file: “JPEG file,” “PDF file,” “MP3 file,” and so on.

 Hine, Lewis W. Girl in Cherryville Mill.
 1908.
-Prints and Photographs Div., Lib. of Cong.
+Prints and Photographs Division, Library of Congress.
 JPG file.

 National Institute of Mental Health.
 What Rescue Workers Can Do.
-Washington: US Dept. of Health and Human Services, 2006.
+US Department of Health and Human Services, 2006.
 PDF file.

 Newspaper article from a newspaper website:

 Author Last Name, First Name.
 "Title of Article."
-Name of Website.
-Sponsor/Publisher of Website, Date of last update.
-Web.
-Date of Access. <URL> (optional).
+Name of Website, Sponsor/Publisher of Website, Date of last update, URL without http:// or https://.
+Date of Access (optional).

 Video and Online Video

 For videos not on the internet: